F10

 - 4. Inspect wiring: Look for damaged insulation, stretched wires, or corroded connectors leading back to the main control board.

-- 5. Test sensor (advanced): Disconnect the sensor and measure resistance at a known temperature.
-Compare to V-ZUG specifications.
+- 5. Test sensor (advanced): Disconnect the sensor and measure its resistance at a known temperature.
+Compare it to V-ZUG specifications.
 An open or shorted reading indicates failure.

-- 6. Replace sensor: Install the correct V-ZUG evaporator/defrost NTC sensor, routing the cable as originally to avoid contact with sharp metal or moving parts.
+- 6. Replace sensor: Install the correct V-ZUG evaporator/defrost NTC sensor, routing the cable as it was originally to avoid contact with sharp metal or moving parts.

 Warning: Avoid bending evaporator tubes; they are thin and can be punctured easily.